Unleashed (Skillet album): Singles

 The music video for Skillet's first single, "Feel Invincible", was released on June 29, 2016.
 The single charted at No. 3 on the US Christian Rock charts and No. 17 at the US Rock charts.
 WWE announced on July 7 that it had chosen "Feel Invincible" as an official theme for the 2016 Battleground pay-per-view event.
 The song has also been chosen as the theme for TBS' ELeague, an eight-week live video-gaming competition that will be broadcast in more than 80 countries.

 John Cooper says the track "represents the album in one facet really well: [Unleashed] is full of crowd-chanting anthems.
 The album is very exciting to listen to.
 Driving beats and melodic choruses, whether it's hard rock or leaning toward pop."
 He also notes that Unleashed is "quite diverse—there are more extreme songs on both sides of the spectrum, meaning harder rock and even metal, but also pop and atmospheric tunes/sounds."

 Awards and accolades

 On August 9, 2017, it was announced that Unleashed would be nominated for a GMA Dove Award in the Rock/Contemporary Album of the Year category at the 48th Annual GMA Dove Awards.
-In 2018, the album was certified gold in the United States.
+In 2026, the album was certified platinum in the United States.